VergilUa/SpeedTreev6HDRP_ASE_Port/README.md

 Also, after messing around with alpha clipping make sure that output is connected correctly (Alpha Cutoff (_Cutoff) to Alpha Clip Threshold).

 Q: Vertex Position is incorrect after editing (trees too large)
-A: Vertex position should be Absolute.Set it manually to Relative, then back to Absolute and update the shader.
+A: Vertex position should be Absolute.
+Set it manually to Relative, then back to Absolute and update the shader.
 This is ASE bug.

 Q: "As Is" errors in older shader versions.
 A: Safe to ignore, but if in doubt - I've updated shader recently, use that as a base.